Theistic evolution: the acceptance of the theory of evolution as the mode for which God used to create the world.

 This list are things that I thought of that I wanted to mention that didn't fall into the category that I was writing above.

-• The existence of certain known truths are incompatible to an accidental, survival-of-the-fittest, common decent supposed reality.
+- The existence of certain known truths are incompatible to an accidental, survival-of-the-fittest, common descent supposed reality.

-• The Bible clearly and repeatedly gives God credit for having created everything physically.
+- The Bible clearly and repeatedly gives God credit for having created everything physically.
 Creating something is an action.
 The Bible makes it clear that God actively created us ("forming us in the womb" Jer 1:5).
-This goes against the idea that He merely created the rules and arbitrarily directed the process sort of second hand that led to you and I being "created".
+This goes against the idea that He merely created the rules and arbitrarily directed the process sort of second hand that led to you and me being "created".

-• We all recognize design in things that are manufactured.
+- We all recognize design in things that are manufactured.
 Upon seeing a strange car in their driveway when returning home, no one would suppose that the car could have resulted in accidentally coming together from the elements.
 They see that it was designed and built and they wonder who is at their house because they rightly assert that it didn't drive itself there.
 Even more simply stated, upon hiking through the woods, if you saw an 8 foot long 2x4 along the trail, you would be correct to assume that it was man-made.
 You spot the evidence of design.
 I mean, it's a piece of wood in the woods and you know without question that it was intelligently designed (or cut, in this example).
 However, somehow, we fail to recognize the design in nature.
 Since the discovery of DNA, we have more reason than ever to recognize the blueprints of design.
 Yet, perhaps out of pure denial, many people refuse to believe that this is more than just pure chance that these blueprints came about.
 I suppose that when a so-called expert invokes an unfathomable amount of time for any irrational process, the pill becomes a little easier to swallow.
 With time and chance, they propose that anything is possible.
+Perhaps one might even recognize that Time and Chance are being given the glory in place of Jesus.
+In Matthew 19:26, Jesus says "... with God all things are possible."
+See?
+Jesus gives that glory to God the Father.
+However, many in modern society are giving that to Time and Chance.
+Seems like a candidate for idol worship, but perhaps that's just me.

 Many people say that the age of the earth is simply trivial and does not and should not matter to the Christian.
 However, the implications of an old earth does undermine God's telling of creation.
 It even undermines the gospel.
 Let me explain in as simple a way as possible.